section-engineering-education/engineering-education/articles/understanding-node-js-async-control-flows/index.md

 <iframe height="400px" width="100%" src="https://repl.it/@kimkimani/someScrabbledEggs?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-JavaScript served me the eggs even before heating the pan and pouring the mixture to cook.
+JavaScript served us the eggs even before heating the pan and pouring the mixture to cook.

 There is nothing wrong with JavaScript.